-Tenofovir alafenamide (TAF) received an EU license for treatment in HIV-1 infected adults and adolescents in November 2015 as a component of the fixed dose combination (FDC) Genvoya ® (cobicistat, elvitegravir, emtricitabine and tenofovir alafenamide).
+Tenofovir alafenamide (TAF) received an EU licence for treatment in HIV-1 infected adults and adolescents in November 2015 as a component of the fixed dose combination (FDC) Genvoya ® (cobicistat, elvitegravir, emtricitabine and tenofovir alafenamide).

+Two other TAF containing formulations are likely to be given EU regulatory approval based mainly on bioequivalence/bioavailability data within the EU in 2016: a twodrug pill with FDC with emtricitabine and an FDC with rilpivirine and emtricitabine.
 Currently TDF is available as a single drug product, as part of a dual formulation with emtricitabine (Truvada ®), and in three FDCs: Atripla ® (efavirenz, emtricitabine, TDF) Eviplera ® (rilpivirine, emtrictabine, TDF) and Stribild ® (cobicistat, elvitegravir, emtricitabine, TDF).

-TAF is manufactured by Gilead Sciences who also manufacture all these coformulated products.
+TAF is manufactured by Gilead Sciences who also manufacture all these coformulated drugs.